LogtalkDotOrg/logtalk3/manuals/_sources/devtools/code_metrics.rst.txt

 For code coverage metrics, see the ``lgtunit`` tool documentation.

-For interpretation of the coupling metric scores, see e.g. the original paper by Robert Martin, “OO Design Quality Metrics”:
+For interpretation of the coupling metric scores, see e.g. the original paper by Robert Martin, "OO Design Quality Metrics":

 ::